-Four Annotations (5 marks each for a total of 20 marks)
+Four Annotations (10 marks each for a total of 40 marks)

-- Offers a valid contribution to the analysis of the case study (2.5 marks) - Accurately referenced a reputable source according to CQUni Harvard Referencing Style (2.5 marks)
+- Offers a valid contribution to the analysis of the case study (5 marks) - Accurately referenced a reputable source according to CQUni Harvard Referencing Style (5 marks)

-Case study analysis (total 20 marks)
+Case study analysis (total 60 marks)

-- Identified the primary person/s at risk (1 mark) - Described the source of risk (i.e. situation in which the person/s became exposed to damaging energy) (2 marks) - Energy properties that caused the harm are detailed (2 marks) - Consequences of exposure are described (2 marks) - Identified and explained how a contextual factor (e.g. work environment) contributed to system vulnerability and risk (3 marks) - English expression, spelling and grammatical accuracy (5 marks) - Referencing is accurate using CQUni Harvard style (5 marks)
+- Identified the primary person/s at risk and described the source of risk (i.e. situation in which the person/s became exposed to damaging energy) (10 marks) - Energy properties that caused the harm are detailed (10 marks) - Consequences of exposure are described (10 marks) - Identified and explained how a contextual factor (e.g. work environment) contributed to system vulnerability and risk (10 marks) - English expressing, spelling, and grammatical accuracy (10 marks) - Referencing is accurate using CQUni Harvard Referencing Style (10 marks)